Project-Books/book-project/README.md

 3. Run `yarn install` to install the dependencies
 4. Run `yarn start` to start the development server
 5. Open `localhost:3000`
+6. For using multiple node versions in your system , You can use node version manager if you want to use multiple node versions and manage them.

 Note that you'll be able to use the app without running the backend by manually editing the route (URL).
 However, some features (e.g. creating an account and logging in) require the backend to be running.